A SHOT-BY-SHOT ANALYSIS

 SHERRY: Not a chance.
 I could see he was scared stiff because he talked as much as he did.

-If George is Pagliacci and Sherry is Columbine, Val is a version of Silvio.
+If George is Pagliaccio and Sherry is Columbine, Val is a version of Silvio.
 Kubrick has made him handsome and young, whereas in the book Sherry is perplexed at her attraction to him due to his ugliness, and yet it is because of his being ugly she is drawn to him.

 I guess you could caption this shot "the campfire".
 This scene in some respects is highly artificial compared to the naturalism of the others.
 The landscape out the window isn't concealed with curtains or blinds, and seems to eschew realism for stage theatrical.
 Lamps, I guess, are supplying natural light.
 Perhaps this is a reason to hover around the lampshade.
-And the actors may just be struggling to make why they're standing around a lamp somehow work nonchalantly into the narrative rather than just being a light source.
+And the actors may just be struggling to make why they're standing around a lamp somehow work nonchalantly into the scene rather than just being a light source.
 I don't know.
 On the other hand, I've wondered if this focus on their focus on the lamp light may be connected to Maurice's little story on the Siberian goat-herder who stared at the sun trying to understand its nature and went blind.
 One way I think we can tell that this focus on the light is intentional is that the very next shot (63) focuses on the flame of Johnny's cigarette lighter as he lights Mike's cigarette.
 The focus on this lamp light transfers over to the focus on the flame of the cigarette lighter.

 63 CU of Johnny taking a lighter out of his pocket to light Mike's cigarette.
 (19:19)